saileshacharya1/AV-interior-choice/README.md

 - AV-WL interiors **enhance the benefit** of in-vehicle entertainment activities
 - AV adoption may **increase demand for larger, more comfortable vehicles**
-- **In-vehicle productivity and leisure potential** are critical for understanding the mobility impacts of AVs

 ---